 The Rise of Bro-Marketing

 L et's turn back the clock for a second.

 From 2014 to 2016, Facebook Ads were a near-guarantee.
 A cash cow.
 A lottery you couldn’t lose.

 Armed with a ClickFunnels account and a sexy headline, almost anyone could turn a profit on Facebook ads.

 Industry titans like Frank Kern, Dan Kennedy and Russell Brunson made millions selling “just pay shipping” books and DVD seminars…then millions more selling courses and programs on how to replicate their success.

-Terms like “lead gen funnel” and cost-per-click became mainstream, and we all got drunk on the idea (or, for a select few: the reality) of making fast money and spending our days writing eBooks and sipping vino on the Amalfi Coast.
+Terms like “lead gen funnel” and cost-per-click became mainstream.
+Leading us all to get drunk on the idea (or, for a select few: the reality) of making fast money and spending our days writing eBooks and sipping vino on the Amalfi Coast.